bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/parittas.md

 Homage to Aṅgīrasa, splendid son of the Sakyans,

-Who taught this Dhamma -- the dispelling of all stress.
+Who taught this Dhamma &ndash; the dispelling of all stress.

 Those unbound in the world, who have seen things as they have come to be,